Alluxio/alluxio/docs/en/ufs/HDFS.md

 If the test fails with permission errors, make sure that the current user (`${USER}`) has read/write access to the HDFS directory mounted to Alluxio.
 By default, the login user is the current user of the host OS.
-To change the user, set the value of `alluxio.security.login.username` in `conf/alluxio-site.properties` to the desired username.
+To change the user, set the value of `alluxio.dora.security.login.username` in `conf/alluxio-site.properties` to the desired username.

 After this succeeds, you can visit HDFS web UI at [http://localhost:9870](http://localhost:9870) ([http://localhost:50070](http://localhost:50070) if you are running HDFS 2.x)